Best practices for your private equity deal sourcing strategy.

 If you’re a smaller firm and don’t currently have a business development team, it’s best to hire your first one to three with experience and proven results.
 These people can help create business development processes, KPIs, and initial ROI.
 They will then be invaluable resources when your firm is ready to build a bigger deal team.

-It’s best to have a CRM solution available for business development reps, so they have a place to keep track of deal flow management.
+It’s best to have a Private Equity CRM in place for business development reps, so they have a place to keep track of deal flow management.

 Your firm must embrace technology for private equity firms’ to properly use the data that is being collected and created throughout the deal sourcing and closing process.
 There are four main benefits to using data management technology for deal sourcing: